 The taxpayer ID number is the payee’s Social Security number, employer ID number, or another acceptable identification for tax purposes.
 Including the correct ID number is important, because this is how the IRS matches your form to the person’s reported income on their tax return.

-The penalty that is required for a specific payee depends on when a correct return is filed, as shown below:
+The penalty that is required for a specific payee depends on when a correct return is filed.
+The penalties for tax year 2022 are:

 If the IRS finds that your failure to file a correct return is intentional, the penalty is at least $570 per information return with no maximum penalty.